falcosecurity/falco-website/content/en/blog/tidal-registry-release/index.md

 This rule can be surfaced in Tidal Community Edition's Product Registry [here](https://app.tidalcyber.com/capability/0a6d8ee2-f655-5ca2-ac25-47dea3047b07-Detect%20outbound%20connections%20to%20common%20miner%20pool%20ports).

 Cryptomining is probably the most common example of resource hijacking.
 However, the purpose of the attack went far beyond cryptomining.
-Either cryptomining was the attacker’s initial goal and the goal changed once they accessed the victim’s environment, or cryptomining was used as a decoy to evade the detection of data exfiltration.
+Either cryptomining was the attacker's initial goal and the goal changed once they accessed the victim's environment, or cryptomining was used as a decoy to evade the detection of data exfiltration.

-During the installation of the cryptominer, the Sysdig team observed a bash script running simultaneously on the container to enumerate and extract additional information in the environment, such as credentials.
+During the installation of the cryptominer, the threat research team observed a bash script running simultaneously on the container to enumerate and extract additional information in the environment, such as credentials.
 Since Falco handles system calls, we can get the same, deep level of visibility into running scripts in containers as we do on the host system.

 ```yaml
 - rule: Run shell untrusted